Fibromyalgia vs. MS – What is the Difference?

 It can be difficult to tell the difference between fibromyalgia and MS, as many of the symptoms are very similar.
 The only way to know for sure whether you have a condition such as fibromyalgia or MS is to ask your physician to carry out tests.

-Getting a definitive diagnosis can take a while, and this may be a worrying time.
-However, it is important that you find out exactly what is causing your symptoms so that you can get the help and support you need.
+Getting a definitive diagnosis can take a while, which may be a worrying time.
+However, you must find out exactly what is causing your symptoms so that you can get the help and support you need.

 Although both fibromyalgia and MS are life-long conditions, the symptoms can be controlled.
 However, this does rely on getting a correct diagnosis and appropriate treatment as early as possible.
 So if you think you may be suffering from either of these, make an appointment to discuss your symptoms as soon as possible.